 $100,000 in criminal defense protection

 $10,000 in immediate attorney retainer

 Expert witness coordination and gun retrieval or replacement

 Access to online training

 Second Call Defense is one of the best concealed carry insurance companies offering top-tier protection and ample caps on civil suit defense and civil suit damages.

-Our Pick for the Top CCW Insurance / Membership Policy
+Our Pick for the Top CCW Liability Insurance & Membership Policy

 We’ve reviewed six of the leading concealed carry insurance providers, but which insurance policy is the best one?

 USCCA has several membership tiers, but the Elite tier is our top pick.
 You’ll receive up to $2 million in civil defense coverage, $250,000 in criminal defense coverage, education, training, access to the USCCA community and vast legal protection that you won’ t receive anywhere else.